top of page

 The late noughties also saw the Society faced with what was possibly the most serious threat to its future as the level of predation on the Reydon complex rocketed with regular Otter incursions seriously impacting valuable fish stocks which in turn started to effect the level of membership.
 Additional funds were needed at short notice and had to be raised through increasing subscriptions and introducing a levy to boost reserves to support a significant investment in expensive Otter proof fencing and restocking.
 Somewhere in the region of £30,000 was put together and a contractor engaged to erect Otter fencing on pits 1 and 2.
 Due to a lack of further funds, materials were purchased to allow members to improve and, in parts, replace existing fencing themselves around pits 3 and 4.
 A comprehensive restocking programme was put in place and delivered.
 Barry Reid became Chairman in 2011 and through the continued hard work and support of dedicated members, the predation was arrested, and stocks returned to a level to maintain, and in some cases enhance, the quality of fishing expected by members and visiting anglers alike.

 Since 2012, the Societies portfolio has been rationalised.
 Stillwater fishing is available on our four lakes and Buss Creek on our Reydon complex and at our lake in Kessingland.
-River fishing continues to be catered for by two significant stretches of the River Waveney, both on the Suffolk bank.
-One on the non- tidal stretch above Ellingham Mill, the other on the tidal stretch in Shipmeadow / Mettingham.
+River fishing continues to be catered for by a significant stretch of the River Waveney on the Suffolk bank of the tidal stretch in Shipmeadow / Mettingham.
 Stock levels have continued to be improved resulting in the quality of the all-round fishing available probably being the best it has ever been.

 2020 has seen the Society, and the rest of the world, hit by the challenge of the Corona Virus.
 The level of uncertainty for Society’s and clubs in all sports has been tremendous with nobody able to predict the impact of the national lockdown, especially at a time when traditionally the annual subscriptions are due and expenditure is at its highest with leases to be paid and the cost of urgent maintenance.
 Thankfully, the Society was able to access £6,000 in national lottery funding by way of a Community Emergency Fund grant through Sport England.
 This enabled the Society to proceed with its day to day business without having to worry about any serious drop in income and to continue to plan for the next challenge its faces with a degree of confidence.
 As things stand the Society remains in a good position and looks forward to celebrating its fiftieth anniversary in 2022.